Exercises for Hiatus Hernia

 When I was diagnosed with a hiatus hernia, I’d been training for a half-marathon.
 It was mentioned that my over-training may have been the cause of the hernia.
 I love running and I love to keep fit, but I got scared that running would make the hernia worse.
 After speaking with the specialist, I was told to take my medication two hours before I ran.
 He said that the only thing that could be affecting my running was the heartburn—that the sharp pain I was feeling in the middle of my chest was from reflux.

-So would running be a good exercise when you have a hiatus hernia?
+Is running a good exercise when you have a hiatus hernia?

 It all depends on the individual.
-Personally I would say running would be ok if you’re not going to overdo it.
-Over exertion, training too hard might worsen the situation.
+Personally, I would say running would be ok if you’re not going to overdo it.
+Overexertion and training too hard might worsen the situation.
 Taking it easy and going for an easy run shouldn’t cause much harm, I don’t think, as I’ve done it.
-I’m not a Doctor and can only share what I was told and what I’ve done.
+I’m not a doctor and can only share what I was told and what I’ve done.
 Everyone is different.

 When I found that running wasn’t always a good idea but still wanted to exercise, I began to try a few different exercises to find out which ones would work the best for me.